Skip to contents

 )

-This path gives the cleanest runtime behavior in preview, shinychat, and MCP hosts.
+You write the handler yourself, so the runtime behaves the same way in preview, shinychat, and MCP hosts.

 2. Wrapped module with explicit handler